 - Pat the chicken dry on all sides with paper towels for a better sear.
 In a bowl, season chicken pieces with salt, pepper, and a little oil.
 Oil helps to keep the chicken moist while cooking.
 Next, add corn flour/cornstarch and toss to coat each piece evenly.300 g boneless skinless chicken breast/thighs,, ½ teaspoon salt, ½ teaspoon ground balck pepper, 1 teaspoon refined olive oil, 1 teaspoon corn flour/cornstarch

 - Heat oil and butter in a pan over medium heat.
 Add the chicken in a single layer and sear until lightly golden, then flip.
-Don't overcook, transfer to a plate once done.2 teaspoon refined olive oil, 1 teaspoon butter
+Cook in batches if needed to avoid overcrowding.
+Don't overcook.
+Transfer to a plate once done.2 teaspoon refined olive oil, 1 teaspoon butter

 - In the same pan, heat oil and butter again on low heat.
 Sauté garlic until lightly golden, then add red pepper flakes and Italian seasoning, cook it for 1 minute.1 teaspoon oil, 1 tablespoon butter, 1 tablespoon chopped garlic, 1 teaspoon red pepper flakes/red chili flakes, 1 teaspoon Italian seasoning